AC-DATA-331-Final-Project/Final_Project/README.md

 # Final_Project
 ## Graph 1
 * Attempting to show average size for each state by month.
 Wanted to show growth of moths throughout the year in each state.
-* However we were extremely limited by the following failures.
+* We were extremely limited by the following failures and our limited coding experience.
-* The graph we created is shown below, but, we are simply displaying this graph to show what our failure looked like.
-* We also wanted to create this graph in a line graph, but we discuss the limitation in our failure section below.
+* We also wanted to create this graph in a line graph, but we discuss the limitations in our failure section below.
 ### Failures
 * Cleaning the sex column - dealing with NA and different names in the column.
 * Cleaning and creating the dates column.